What is Reiki?

 There is no typical Reiki session.
 What your treatment will be like and how long it takes depends on your practitioner.
 Some sessions take 15 minutes.
 Others may last an hour and a half.

 At your first visit, your practitioner will want to know about any health problems or pain you have.
-She may ask if any parts of your body are overly sensitive to touch.
+They may ask if any parts of your body are overly sensitive to touch.

 To start, you will either sit in a chair or lie down on a treatment table.
 You won't need to take off any clothes.
-The practitioner will place her hands lightly on or just above your head and torso.
-If you have an injury or scar on one of your arms or legs, she may touch that, too.
+The practitioner will place their hands lightly on or just above your head and torso.
+If you have an injury or scar on one of your arms or legs, they may touch that, too.
 You shouldn't feel any pressure or discomfort.

 During a session, some people get very relaxed and even fall asleep.
-You may feel gentle pulsing where the practitioner places her hands.
+You may feel gentle pulsing where the practitioner places their hands.
 Or you may not notice anything.

 It is common to be very tired afterward.
 Practitioners believe this is part of your body's healing process.
 You may need more than one session to feel any benefits.
 A course of four is often suggested.